adoptium/ci-jenkins-pipelines/README.md

 More documentation on the PR tester process can be found in [the prTester documentation](pipelines/build/prTester).

-## Subjobs of the top level pipelines
+## Subjobs of the top level versioned pipelines (i.e. "platform specific pipelines")

-Each of the top level pipelines described above invoke lower level jobs to run the platform-specific builds.
-The jenkins folders containing these scripts for each of the above top level pipelines are as follows:
+Each of the top level versioned pipelines described above invoke lower level jobs to run the platform-specific builds.
+The jenkins folders containing these scripts for each of the above top level versioned pipelines are as
+follows:

-Top level pipeline | Platform-specific pipeline folder (TODO: Name these!)
+Top level versioned pipeline | Platform-specific pipeline folder (TODO: Name these!)
 ---|---
 openjdkXX-pipeline | [jobs/jdkXX](https://ci.adoptium.net/job/build-scripts/job/jobs/)
 evaluation-openjdkXX-pipeline | [jobs/evaluation/jdkXX](https://ci.adoptium.net/job/build-scripts/job/jobs/job/evaluation/) [†]